 Finances are yet another worthy consideration.
 You see, dentures happen to cost less than other tooth replacements.
 As a result, they’re ideal for patients on small budgets.

 Alternative Tooth-Replacement Options

 Even if you aren’t a good dentures candidate, you still have options.
 We at Pelican Landing Dental provide several other restoration treatments.
 The most common of these are the following:

 Dental Bridges – Dental bridges are fixed restorations.
 Made of crowns fused to a pontic, they clasp onto nearby teeth to support themselves.
 As such, they work best when replacing a few teeth at a time.

 Dental Implants – Put simply, dental implants are titanium screws set in your jawbone.
 They act as replacement tooth roots by slowly fusing with your jaw.
 (In doing so, they look like natural teeth and don’t slip or fall.)
 Due to their high quality, though, implants are pricier than other restorations.

 Millions of Americans are missing some or all their teeth and therefore require dentures.
 Pelican Landing Dental offers several different denture treatments.
 If you would like to learn more about the different types of dentures, read on below to learn more.
 If you have any specific questions, feel free to contact us any time!

 When you think of dentures, it is likely that you are thinking of complete dentures.
-A complete denture is used for patients that have lost all of their teeth in the upper and/or lower jaw.
-A complete denture is made of a gum colored hard acrylic base holding either porcelain or acrylic teeth.
+A complete denture is used for patients that have lost all their teeth in the upper and/or lower jaw.
+A complete denture is made of a gum-colored hard acrylic base holding either porcelain or acrylic teeth.
 The result often cannot be distinguished from naturally healthy teeth.
 Complete dentures are held in place largely by the tissues in the mouth.
 An upper denture is retained in part by a suction created with the soft tissues of the palate.